254-Soil pH Management

 5722 Deering Hall

-Fields differ in organic matter and cation exchange capacity so pH change will vary from field to field.
-Resampling the field each year is necessary to determine what change has occurred and to determine the need to apply more sulfur.
+Fields differ in organic matter (OM) and cation exchange capacity (CEC) so pH change will vary from field to field.
+Re-sampling the field each year is necessary to determine what change has occurred and will help you to decide if a reapplication of sulfur is required.
+Note: Take leaf samples to determine your plant’s fertilizer needs.
+Excess fertilizer will feed weeds and reduce blueberry yield and quality.

-CAUTION: do not apply more than 1000 lb./a of sulfur in any given year or apply when the ground is saturated or injury to blueberries could result.
+Do not apply more than 1000 lb/acre of sulfur in any given year.

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.